These business terms apply to the assignments we undertake to supply to our clients, unless otherwise agreed in writing.

 Applicable law and venue

 Rovsing & Gammeljord do not use contractual clauses regarding applicable law and/or venue unless so agreed with the client.
 Any dispute between a client and Rovsing & Gammeljord shall be resolved in accordance with Danish law under the jurisdiction of the qualified Danish court of law vested with exclusive competence.

 Liability, limitation of liability and insurance cover

-Rovsing & Gammeljord are liable for the legal consultancy in accordance with the ordinary rules of Danish law, and all our lawyers are covered by the company’s liability insurance and guarantee scheme taken out with Tryg Forsikring A/S. As Danish lawyers, Rovsing & Gammeljord advise solely on Danish legal matters.
+Rovsing & Gammeljord are liable for the legal consultancy in accordance with the ordinary rules of Danish law, and all our lawyers are covered by the company’s liability insurance and guarantee scheme taken out with Tryg Forsikring A/S and HDI respectively.
+As Danish lawyers, Rovsing & Gammeljord advise solely on Danish legal matters.
 If the commission involves foreign law, we recommend that the client engage the legal assistance of relevant local resources.
 Our involvement in parts of such commissions shall not be deemed to be consultancy on foreign matters.